zcqsntr/ROCC/README.md

   - -r, --repeats: the number of time the training run should be repeated

-Results will automatically be saved a directory structure will be created in the supplied save_path.
+Results will automatically be saved a directory structure will be created in the supplied save_path:

 save_path\
  ├── WORKING_data\